nateberkopec/dotcom/_posts/2015-9-30-action-cable.md

 > "If you can make WebSockets even less work than polling, why wouldn't you do it?"

 That's a great mission statement for Action Cable, really.
 If WebSockets were as easy as polling, we'd all be using it.
 Continuous updates are just simply better than 3-second updates.
-If we can get continuous updates without paying any cost, than we should do that.
+If we can get continuous updates without paying any cost, then we should do that.

-So, that's our yardstick - is Action Cable as easy to use (or easier) than polling?
+So, that's our yardstick - is Action Cable as easy (or easier) to use than polling?

 ### API Overview